-Remuneration of members
+Reimbursement of members

-- 10. (1) A member of the Board, a relevant stakeholder co-opted by the Minister or a member of any committee of the Board, may, from the funds of the Board for that purpose- - (a) in the case of members of the civil society, be paid such an remuneration and allowances, determined by the Minister in consultation with the Minister of Finance: and - (b) in the case of government employees, be paid any subsistence and other allowances in accordance with such member's conditions of service as the Public Service Regulations may determine. - (2) The Minister in consultation with the Minister of Finance must determine the applicable payment rates and criteria for the payment of the remuneration and allowances contemplated in subsection (1).
+10. (1) A member of the Board, a relevant stakeholder co-opted by the Minister or a member of any committee of the Board, may, from the funds of the Council for that purpose-

+- (a) in the case of members of the civil society and private sector, be paid a 50 reimbursement and allowances, determined by the Minister in consultation with the Minister of Finance; and - (b) in the case of government employees, be paid any subsistence and other allowances in accordance with such member's conditions of service as the Public Service Regulations may determine.

+(2) The Minister in consultation with the Minister of Finance must determine the applicable payment rates and criteria for the payment contemplated in subsection (1).